nuggzz-stuff/python-file-system-simulator/README.md

 This project is a command line simulation of a basic file management system, created as part of my independent learning in Python.
 It demonstrates fundamental programming concepts including lists, dictionaries, and user interaction.

 ## Features

-- Create, rename, and delete files
+### v1
+- Create files with names, content, and authors
 - View stored files
+- Search for files
-- View how many files are stored
+- Delete files

-- Menu based interface
+### v2
+- Added password authentication
+- Added three login attempts before access is denied
+- Refactored authentication into a reusable login() function
+- Improved code organisation for future development

 ## Skills demonstrated
 - Python programming